DiggnDeeper/wp-dapp/README.md

 - **Hive Keychain Authentication**: Securely authenticate with your Hive account using the Hive Keychain browser extension (no private keys stored)
 - **Post to Hive**: Publish WordPress posts to the Hive blockchain with a single click
 Note: WordPress Publish is separate from publishing to Hive.
 Use the "Publish to Hive" button in the post editor to broadcast via Hive Keychain.
-- **Hive-only Display (Comments)**: Show the Hive discussion thread on posts, even if you don’t mirror replies into WordPress comments
+- **Hive-only Display (Comments)**: Show the live Hive discussion thread on posts without importing into WP comments
-- **Optional Mirroring**: If desired, copy Hive replies into native WP comments; a one-time Import button is available when mirroring is off
+- **Optional Mirroring**: Copy Hive replies into native WP comments (and a one-time Import button when mirroring is off)
+- **Inline Reply UI**: Username-only Keychain reply flow, remembers username, supports inline account switch, and refreshes thread after posting
 - **Beneficiary Support**: Add beneficiaries to share rewards with other Hive accounts
 - **WordPress Tag Integration**: Automatically converts WordPress categories and tags to Hive tags
 - **Default Tags**: Set default tags to include in all your Hive posts